-Pupils are made aware of the impact of cyber-bullying and know how to seek help if they are affected by these issues (see also the school's Safeguarding and Child Protection / Anti Bullying / Behaviour Policies, which describe the preventative measures and the procedures that are followed when the school discovers cases of bullying or other unacceptable online behaviour).
+Pupils should be aware of the impact of cyber-bullying and know how to seek help if they are affected by these issues (see also the school's Safeguarding and Child Protection / Anti Bullying / Behaviour Policies, which describes the preventative measures and the procedures that will be followed when the school discovers cases of bullying).
 Pupils should approach the DSL, or any other member of staff they trust, as well as parents, peers and other school staff for advice or help if they experience problems when using the internet and related technologies.